 Yes.
 Most heat pumps can reverse their internal process and dissipate excess heat from the home or office.

 Yes.
 Heat pumps are a significant improvement over traditional fossil fuel solutions.
 If the source of the electricity is sustainable, it produces no CO2 emissions, nor any other form of pollution.

-Can I use solar panels in combination with a heat pump?
+Can I use photovoltaic solar panels (electricity production) in combination with a heat pump?